nikeee/TeamSpeak3QueryApi/CONTRIBUTING.md

 Large PRs are always hard to merge.
 Keep PRs as small as possible to make it easier for everyone.
 When in doubt, split your changes into multiple PRs if possible.
 Or just ask beforehand.

 ## Change only what you changed.
 Keep the project formatting.
 Please don't do stuff like changing global formatting options just because it's the way _you_ do it.

-Don't auto-format parts of the code that you did not change.
+Don't format parts of the code that you did not touch.

 ## Keep changes atomic.
 Try to [keep commits atomic](https://www.codewithjason.com/atomic-commits-testing/).